PotLock/core/contracts/README.md

 - FTs not yet supported
 - Milestones not yet supported (Pot)
 - Additional funding mechanisms other than Quadratic Funding not yet supported (Pot)
+- Sybil contract `is_human` method not yet customizable